waqaslatifhj/Waqas-Test/README.md

 `git push c2 [Your branch name]` Push this new commit to Github repo.

-2=> Step 1 will update your branch with latest code, All that is left is to create a Pull Request to Main branch by going to https://github.com/C2Digital1/c2-theme and opening your branch and clicking `Contibute>Open Pull Request` on top right corner of code tab.
+2=> Step 1 will update your branch with latest code, All that is left is to create a Pull Request to Main branch by going to https://github.com/C2Digital1/c2-theme and opening your branch and clicking `Contribute > Open Pull Request` on top right corner of code tab.
 This can also be done with git commands.

 ## Keep your local theme up-to-date with Main branch for future changes